128technology/docs/docs/concepts_appid.md

 #### Systemd-Based Module Setup

-Beginning with the 5.2 release, `systemd` may be used to manage the execution of application identification modules.
+`systemd` may be used to manage the execution of application identification modules.
 JSON output produced by the module is passed directly to the highway REST API instead of being written to disk.

 Using this approach, modules are registered by creating a file at `/etc/128technology/application-modules/services/<module-name>`.
 This file lists the systemd units of the module and specifies if and how SSR should interact with them.
 - `reload-service`: When the highway process starts, reload the systemd unit.
 This is a signal to POST the JSON to highway again as module data is not saved through process restarts.